Si Votha: Defeat and death

 Almost totally abandoned by his followers and virtually without resources, Prince Si Votha died on the last day of 1891.
 Si Votha's life of perpetual dissidence had never brought him within certain reach of toppling Norodom from the throne.
 Backed by the French, Norodom had always been able to resist Si Votha's uprisings, despite the latter's popular appeal or gift of oratory.

 Si Votha came to symbolise the first fight against the French colonial rule in Cambodia.
 But his rebellion was largely born out of jealousy and animosity toward his half brother King Norodom, rather than a desire for the independence of his country from France.
 During his time he was never considered an independence fighter but rather a rebellious usurper of the Cambodian throne.

+Descendants

-His descendants from his one and only daughter Princess Rathnavothea ANG live nowadays in France under the name of Yosvara family tree.
+His descendants from his daughter Princess Rathvothea ANG live nowadays in France under the name of Yosvara family tree.
+Yosvara Daradevy, his great-great-granddaughter, was a member of the FUNCIPEC party and worked in the Cabinet of Prime Minister Samdech Kompreah Norodom Ranaridh from 1994 to 1997 in International Cooperation section.
+Following the 1997 coup d'état, she returned to France and led her life as a teacher.